JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

     ![](img/UwpToIotHub/azure-iot-hub-initial.png)

-5. The IoTHub has not received any messages yet.
-Check the general settings for `Shared access policies`
+6. Check the general settings for `Shared access policies`

     ![](img/UwpToIotHub/azure-iot-hub-share-access-policy.png)

-6. **Write down** the `name` of the IoT Hub eg. `IoTWorkshop-ih`

 7. Navigate to the 'iothubowner' policy and **write down** this `Connection String-Primary Key`